mindspore-ai/docs/docs/mindspore/source_en/features/parallel/auto_parallel.rst

 For the second problem, the double recursive strategy search algorithm builds a symbolic cost model, whereas the cost model of the traditional approach focuses on how to accurately predict the absolute delay of different strategies.
 The cost model of the double recursive strategy search algorithm compares the relative cost of different strategies, and thus saves significantly the cost of profiling.

 Therefore, the double recursive strategy search algorithm is able to quickly generate optimal strategies for huge networks and large-scale cluster slicing.
 In summary, the double recursive strategy search algorithm is modeled based on the parallel principle, describes the hardware cluster topology by building an abstract machine, and simplifies the cost model by symbolization.
 Its cost model compares not the predicted absolute latency, but the relative cost of different parallel strategies, which can greatly compress the search space and guarantee minute-level search times for 100-card clusters.

+The double recursive algorithm works in two main phases:

+1. For operators which double recursive has a cost model, their parallel strategies is automatically generated
+2. Strategy propagation is then used to generate the strategies of other operators using previously generated strategies

+For double recursive to generate strategies, there must be at least one operator with a cost model in the network, or an initial strategy set by SAPP interfered.
+Otherwise the propagation can not generate strategies and all operators will have a replicated parallel strategy by default.

+The list of operators which have a cost model includes:

+- MatMul
+- BatchMatMul
+- Convolution (Conv2D, Conv2DTranspose)
+- Pooling ops (Pooling, MaxPool, MaxPoolV2)
+- BatchNorm
+- PReLU
+- UnsortedSegment ops (UnsortedSegmentSum, UnsortedSegmentMin, UnsortedSegmentMax)
+- SoftmaxCrossEntropyWithLogits
+- SparseSoftmaxCrossEntropyWithLogits